csswizardry/csswizardry.github.com/_posts/2024-10-01-the-ultimate-contract-templates-for-tech-consultants.md

 ## Why You Need Contract Templates as a Tech Consultant

-In the fast-paced world of tech consulting—especially where shorter, more tactical engagement are concerned—it’s easy to dive into projects without fully considering the legal protection you need.
+In the fast-paced world of tech consulting—especially where shorter, more tactical engagements are concerned—it’s easy to dive into projects without fully considering the legal protection you need.
 Contracts provide clarity between you and your clients, ensuring there are no misunderstandings around deliverables, payment, and project scope.